 There are many factors that affect Radon levels in a house.
 Opening windows and exterior doors may cause radon levels to drop as indoor air gets diluted by outside air.
 But it is not unusual for Radon levels in a house to actually increase due to open windows.
-For example, an open window on the top floor of a house can cause more radon to be drawn into the basement as a result of the stack effect.
-So, the best way to test radon, short-term, is under closed house conditions.
+For example, an open window on the top floor of a house can cause more radon to be drawn into the basement as a result of the "stack effect."
+So, the best way to test radon, short-term, is under closed-house conditions.

-Before you test, prepare for closed house conditions:
+Before you test, prepare for closed-house conditions:

 - Testing apparatus should be placed at the lowest livable level